| |

 Architectural Heritage

 The architectural diversity of the Luxembourg Garden is visible to the naked eye whether you’re on a leisurely stroll or actively searching for sculptures.
-The Senate is the manager of the Luxembourg Gardens and looks after the conservation, maintenance, and enhancement of the garden’s architecture.
+The French Senate is the manager of the Luxembourg Gardens and looks after the conservation, maintenance, and enhancement of the garden’s architecture.

 Jardin du Luxembourg-Beehives

 The Luxembourg Garden has a wide range of classical statues (more than 100 in number) from Roman and Greek mythology- Venus, Goddess Diana with a deer, and Vulcan (God of fire) along with numerous cherubs, nymphs, and satyrs.
-The list also includes statues of the French royalty, saints, and artists, along with a statue of Marie de Medici carved in marble in 1840.
+The list also includes statues of French royalty, saints, and artists, along with a statue of Marie de Medici carved in marble in 1840.

 The Statue of Liberty, which was originally a gift from France and designed by a French sculptor, has a smaller version that looks right at home in the Luxembourg Garden.
+[Here is a guide to finding all 6 of the Statue of Liberty throughout Paris.]

 Statue of Liberty-Jardin du Luxembourg